2001 World Series: Aftermath

+The duo of Curt Schilling and Randy Johnson were awarded the World Series Most Valuable Player, the first players to split the award since 1981, when Dodgers players Steve Yeager, Ron Cey, and Pedro Guerrero were declared co-winners, and last to do so, to date.
+This would not be the only award they split, as both were named Sports Illustrated Sportsperson of the Year for 2001.

-Rivera's blown save and the Yankees' loss proved to be life-saving for Enrique Wilson.
-Had the Yankees won, Wilson was planning to fly home to the Dominican Republic on American Airlines Flight 587 on November 12 after what would have been a Yankees victory parade down the Canyon of Heroes.
-But after the Yankees lost, Wilson moved up his flight.
+Rivera's blown save and the Yankees' loss proved to be life-saving for Yankees utility player Enrique Wilson.
+Had the Yankees won, Wilson was planning to fly home to the Dominican Republic for the winter on American Airlines Flight 587 on November 12 after what would have been a Yankees victory parade down the Canyon of Heroes.
+But after the Yankees lost (and thus no parade occurred), Wilson decided to fly home earlier.
 Flight 587 would crash in Belle Harbor, Queens, killing everyone on board.
 Rivera later said, "I am glad we lost the World Series because it means that I still have a friend."

-During the offseason, several Yankees moved on to other teams or retired, the most notable changes being Martinez going to the St. Louis Cardinals in free agency, and Brosius and O'Neill retiring.
+During the offseason, several Yankees moved on to other teams or retired, the most notable changes being the free agent departures of Martinez and Knoblauch to the St. Louis Cardinals and Kansas City Royals, and Brosius and O'Neill retiring.
 Martinez would later return to the Yankees to finish his career in 2005.

 After winning the NL West again in 2002 the Diamondbacks were swept 3–0 by St. Louis in the NLDS.
 From here they declined, losing 111 games in 2004 as Bob Brenly was fired during that season.
 Arizona would not win another NL West title until 2007.
 Schilling was traded to the Boston Red Sox after the 2003 season and in 2004 helped lead them to their first World Series championship since 1918.
 He helped them win another championship in 2007 and retired after four years with Boston, missing the entire 2008 season with a shoulder injury.
 Johnson was traded to the Yankees after the 2004 season, a season that saw him throw a perfect game against the Atlanta Braves, though he would be traded back to the Diamondbacks two years later and finish his career with the San Francisco Giants in 2009.
 The last player from the 2001 Diamondbacks roster, Lyle Overbay, retired following the 2014 season with the Milwaukee Brewers while the last player from the 2001 Yankees, Randy Choate, retired following the 2016 season.